MegEngine/MegEngine/scripts/whl/BUILD_PYTHON_WHL_README.md

 ALL_PYTHON="36m" ./scripts/whl/manylinux2014/build_wheel_common.sh -sdk cu101
 ```

-* If you just want to build with cpu only version, you can set `-sdk` environment 'cpu'. such as:
+* If you just want to build with cpu only version, you can set `-sdk` to 'cpu'. such as:
 ```bash
 ALL_PYTHON="36m" ./scripts/whl/manylinux2014/build_wheel_common.sh -sdk cpu
 ```